Sri Lankan cricket team in England in 2006: Fifth ODI

-Sri Lanka completed their 5-0 rout of England's underperforming one day side in a dramatic and brutal fashion.
-Although England had recorded their highest score of the series batting first - 321/7, the Sri Lankans were enjoying such a rich streak of success that this normally challenging total posed no real threat.
+Sri Lanka completed their 5-0 rout of England's one day side.
+Although England had recorded their highest score of the series batting first - 321/7, the Sri Lankans were enjoying good success and this posed little threat.

 England batted first having won the toss, and looked to be putting themselves in a strong position, guided by a century from Marcus Trescothick.
 Alastair Cook and Vikram Solanki also had scores in the 40s, and 321/7 seemed a reasonable total at the halfway stage.

 However, any hopes that the 5-0 whitewash would be averted were quickly dispelled by Sanath Jayasuriya and Upul Tharanga, who both launched into the bowling attack which they knew had had its confidence already battered from the previous encounters of the series.

 The first ten overs of the Sri Lankan reply yielded an amazing 133 runs.
 Andrew Strauss kept turning to different bowlers, even calling on the spin of Jamie Dalrymple as early as the 8th over in a futile attempt to stem the flow of runs.
 But Jayasuriya and Tharanga were unstoppable, and although their scoring rates tapered off slightly when fielding restrictions were lifted, they continued on their merry way and racked up an enormous partnership of 286, which was broken in the 32nd over - with only 36 more needed to win at this point.

 Jayasuriya brought up his century in 72 balls, and Tharanga in 82.
 Tharanga was caught and bowled by Dalrymple for 109 with the score on 286/1, and Jayasuriya went 4 balls later for an outstanding 152 off just 99 balls.

 Kumar Sangakkara and Mahela Jayawardene had over 17 overs left to score the remaining 33 runs, and the victory was completed soon after.
 The target of 322 was chased down with 12.3 overs to spare, and the whitewash complete.